 You don’t need to spend a lot of money to whiten your teeth.
+You can do it right from your home like me!

 And just to prove it to you, I’ve created a free guide you can download right now.
 (Don’t worry it’s easy to skim and has lots of pretty pictures.)